Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/set-fhir-user-mapping.md

 ### Configure fhirUser mapping to token

-In the Portal under Microsoft Entra ID/Microsoft Entra External ID, select Enterprise Applications.
+In the Portal under the selected Identity Provider, select Enterprise Applications.
 Search for the target application created previously.
 You also can find the enterprise application by clicking the `Managed application in local directory` link from the App Registrations page.
 Once you are in the enterprise application, select the **Single Sign-On** option in the left-hand menu and open the **Attributes & Claims** section.

 The following steps will assign a static fhirUser custom attribute for the Confidential Client application: